yaikobzeray/dev-journal/activity_log.md

 Set up FastAPI health check endpoint for Kubernetes liveness/readiness probes.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [GRPC] Monday, 27 May 2024 — Entry 2

+Defined a new .proto file for the user-service.
+Added request/response message types and a streaming RPC.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*